 I begin bysourcing interesting woods with color and interesting grain patterns.
 I usually start with wholelogs or burls.
 They are first cut with a chainsaw; and then further shaped with a bandsaw into manageable sizes.

-Once dry the pieces are re-attached to the lathe and cut to final shape and thickness.
-They are then meticullously sanded and finished with food safe oils.
-A pleasing shape and a fine satin finish are necessary complements to interesting wood.
+The raw wood is spun on a lathe while using handtools into roughed-out bowls, hollow vessels, and platters.
+The pieces are then waxed(to prevent cracking), and then allowed to air-dry for three to twelve months.
+Once dry, the wood is re-affixed to the lathe and handtooled to final shapeand thickness.
+They are then meticullously sanded and finished with food-safe oils. a pleasing shape and a fine satin finish are necessary complements to interesting wood!

 Creating heirloom quality functional/non-functional bowls and vessels is my inspiration!